vlukashov/relay-bakery/README.md

 ### `npm run relay`

 Pre-compiles the relay queries used in the app.
 Run this before starting the app.
-Requires running `npm run update-schema` in the `/backend` directory first.

 ### `npm start`